fspaolo/gfw-problem/README.md

 ## Motivation

-*Why do we need this?* Illegal and unsustainable fishing practices can deplete marine resources and endanger food security.
+Illegal and unsustainable fishing practices can deplete marine resources and endanger food security.
 Illegal, unreported and unregulated (IUU) fishing, which is most prominent in countries with weak fisheries management and lax law enforcement, affects legitimate commercial fishers, impacts the accuracy of stock estimates, and induce severe damage to non-target species and vulnerable marine ecosystems.
 It is estimated that IUU fishing impacts the global economy on the billion-dollar-scale annually.
 Most developing countries do not have sufficient infrastructure in place to monitor vessel activity at large scale.
 And current global approaches rely on [describe deficiencies of CFAR].
 There is a need for assessing activities

 ## Improve detection